ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

     ???+ tip "Ultralytics Install"

-        See the Ultralytics [Quickstart](../quickstart.md/#install-ultralytics) Installation section for a quick walkthough on installing the required libraries.
+        See the Ultralytics [Quickstart](../quickstart.md/#install-ultralytics) Installation section for a quick walkthrough on installing the required libraries.

     ---